TheDMSGroup/mautic-eb/README.md

 3) AWS EFS Volume (used for shared media and spool storage)
 4) Bitbucket pipelines (optional, used to automate deployment)

+## Environment variables in Elastic Beanstalk for a single site.

+    DB_HOST               - RDS Host.
+    DB_USER               - RDS User.
+    DB_PASSWD             - RDS Password.
+    DB_NAME               - RDS Database name.
+    SECRET_KEY            - Hash key for encryption.
+    DB_PORT               - RDS port.
+    MAILER_FROM_NAME      - Default "from" email name.
+    MAILER_FROM_EMAIL     - Default "from" email address.
+    APP_URL               - Domain upon which you are running by default.

 ### Bitbucket Pipelines Environment Variables
 This repo can be used to automatically build and deploy Mautic to Elastic Beanstalk using Bitbucket pipelines.
 To do so, BitBucket Pipelines must be enabled for this repo, and the following environment variables must be added to Pipeline settings: